NhanAyai/Cache-Augmentation-Generation/README.md

 # 🚀 Cache-Augmented Generation (CAG) 🧠

-An implementation of Cache-Augmented Generation (CAG) from scratch, with insights on its advantages, limitations, and future enhancements.
+An implementation of Cache Augmented Generation (CAG) from scratch, with insights on its advantages, limitations, and future enhancements.

 ## 📓 Notebook Overview